LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 Listening is potentially one of the most promising areas for CALL development.
 This is because multimedia computing has everything standard audio and video have with the addition of a variety of meaning technologies such as text support, hyperlinked glossaries, and even translations.
 Listening activities typically involve presentations followed by comprehension questions--some also include full or partial dictations.
 One type of presentation specific to CALL is the punctuated presentation, in which the flow is interrupted at intervals to ask questions along the way.
 This in theory encourages more focused attention and allows a learner to get a check on understanding early in the activity.
 This technique was popularized in products by DynEd beginning around 1990.
 Surprisingly few multimedia programs have followed their example.

 An example of a course website for one of my recent listening classes is at www.stanford.edu/~efs/693b/.
 The notes have both links and examples of listening assignments.
 Good sites for authentic videos are www.ted.com, http://ecorner.stanford.edu, and www.cnn.com/studentnews.
-There are a number of useful dedicated ESL listening sites: three well-established ones are www.esl-lab.com, www.englishlistening.com, www.elllo.org, and www.englishbaby.com.
+Authentic podcasts for listening can be found at https://www.scientificamerican.com/podcast/60-second-science/ among other sites.
+There are also a number of useful dedicated ESL listening sites: three well-established ones are www.esl-lab.com, www.englishlistening.com, www.elllo.org, and www.englishbaby.com.

 The most widely used indirect method for supporting speaking is simply to listen to conversational dialogues on disk or the web, using the dialogues as models for interactions in common situations.
 It has been suggested by practitioners as well as researchers (e.g., Payne & Whitney, 2002) that using text-based chat supports the development of speaking skills indirectly due to the synchronous and informal nature of chat.
 Another potential, but relatively undeveloped area is the use of "chatbots" that use keyword analysis to provide a simulated interaction: see http://www.rong-chang.com/tutor_mike.htm for an example (there may be voice versions of these online but I haven't found them yet).